hediet/vscode-debug-visualizer/extension/README.md

     ![](../docs/multiline-expression.png)

-## Limitations

-Currently, only JavaScript (and thus TypeScript) values can be visualized and only a few visualizations are supported.
-The architecture is solid enough to support other languages in the future.

-# `@hediet/debug-visualizer-data-extraction`

-A library that provides infrastructure to implement and register custom data extractors.
-See [README](../data-extraction/README.md) of the library for more info.

 # See Also

-This extension works very well together with my library [`@hediet/node-reload`](https://github.com/hediet/node-reload).
+This extension works very well together with my library [`@hediet/node-reload`](https://github.com/hediet/node-reload) for TypeScript/JavaScript.
-Together, they provide an interactive typescript playground.
+Together, they provide an interactive playground.

 ![](../docs/demo-hot.gif)

+# Contributing

+Feel free to ping me on GitHub by opening an issue!
+Having runtime infrastructures for languages other than JavaScript would be awesome and I happily accept PRs!